top of page

 “Ticket to Leave” or paroled women formed another group of the Asylum’s inmates.
 Unlike probationers, these women actually had been confined in prison and tentatively released prior to the expiration of their sentence.
 Violation of parole rules meant return to prison.

-In 1909 there was another blow.
+In 1909, there was another blow.
 Because of advancing years, Miss Susan D. Nickerson resigned as Matron.
 Her service with the Asylum began in 1888, and throughout her long term of faithful and dedicated service, she had shown exceptional skill and perseverance in developing the program of work with probationers.

-For these reasons— social, financial, practical—the program drawn up in 1864 for aiding discharged female prisoners faced difficulties in 1909 that seemed impossible to surmount.
+For these reasons— social, financial, and practical—the program drawn up in 1864 for aiding discharged female prisoners faced difficulties in 1909 that seemed impossible to surmount.
 For 36 years the Asylum had operated to fulfill the purposes of its charter.
 In this period the home in Dedham had been acquired, annual donations had been received, and there had been bequests from donors whose motive was to give help to discharged female prisoners.
 Practical considerations showed clearly that it was not possible for the Asylum to continue as in the past, and the Board made the decision to adopt another form of social service— the convalescent care of women and children.
 Investigations had convinced the Board that there was a real need for an all-year-round country rest home for tired and convalescent women and children.
 The situation and buildings of the Asylum seemed eminently suited for such use.

-The new undertaking was formally established in February, 1910, when the Governor signed the Act changing the name of the Temporary Asylum for Discharged Female Prisoners to the Dedham Temporary Home for Women and Children, and authorized the said corporation
+The new undertaking was formally established in February 1910, when the Governor signed the Act changing the name of the Temporary Asylum for Discharged Female Prisoners to the Dedham Temporary Home for Women and Children and authorized the said corporation

 “to receive and care for women and children under such terms and conditions as it may from time to time determine…”